thoughtworks/build-your-own-radar/README.md

 ## Setting up your data

 If using the Google Sheet option, create a Google Sheet.
 Give it at least the below column headers, and put in the content below that you want.
-If using the local data file, create a data.csv file (src/resources/data) give it at least the below column headers.
+If using the local data file, create a data.csv file (in the folder src/resources/data) give it at least the below column headers.

 | name          | ring   | quadrant               | isNew | description                                             |
 |---------------|--------|------------------------|-------|---------------------------------------------------------|